 I love cooking and eating foods from all over the world but I also get really excited to cook traditional British food.
 I’m not a terribly nostalgic person but I believe food heritage is very important as there are skills and appreciation handed down through British cookery that we can benefit from today.
-When there was less volume and variety of food we had a greater appreciation for the ingredients that graced our tables and made sure it stretched as far as possible.
-When I set about preparing the Christmas Gammon I feel the connection of tradition and appreciate how far this piece of meat will go in feeding my family and friends over the festive season.
+I think of the generations of cooks who have salted meat to preserve it when I set about preparing the Christmas Ham.
+This beautiful piece of meat will make lots of meals for family and friends over the festive season.

 2.5kg unsmoked gammon joint (bone in or out)